Crescent Park Looff Carousel: Rides

 Rides begin and end when a brass fog bell manufactured by PERKO Inc. is rung.
 The duration of the ride is determined with the help of a small hourglass affixed to the snare drum cabinet of the band organ.
 It is one of the only carousels in America where riders can play the ring game by grabbing a brass ring to earn a free ride.
 After catching the rings, riders throw them into the cut-out mouth of a clown face painted on a large canvas.
 Originally, the ride was powered by steam from the park's steam plant.
 The carousel is currently operated by an electric motor.

 Band organ

-An Andreas Ruth und Sohn Style 38 band organ, imported from Waldkirch, Germany, provides music from a Wurlitzer 165 music roll system, which replaced the original German cardboard book music system.
+An Andreas Ruth und Sohn Style 38(or 38er Ruth) band organ, imported from Waldkirch, Germany, provides music from a Wurlitzer 165 music roll system, which replaced the original Ruth 96-keyless cardboard book music system.
 At least six cassette volumes of recorded music were previously sold at the carousel and have become rare collector's items.
 In response to noise complaints by the carousel operators and visitors, several of the ranks of pipes in the band organ have been disabled to reduce the music volume.
 In a notable 1995 incident, carved instruments from the facade of the band organ were stolen.